aliuy/azure-cosmosdb-global/AutoscaleDemo/README.md

 Based on the number of documents to insert and the autoscale max RU/s of the container defined in `App.config`, the program will spin up a series of `InsertDocuments` tasks to insert batches of documents.
 Within the task, it waits a preset amount of delay in between writes.
 While this is running, `LogOutputStats` writes the current throughput achieved each second. `ChangeDelayBetweenOperations` runs every set interval to change the amount of delay between writes, to simulate different traffic patterns.

-> For best results, run the data generator continuously for a few hours before the demo, with the setting that changes the traffic pattern every 8 minutes.
+**TIP**: For best results, run the data generator continuously for a few hours before the demo, with the setting that changes the traffic pattern every 8 minutes.
 This will ensure there is a history of different RU/s values the system has scaled to over a longer period of time.

 ## Generate the graph in Azure Monitor
 In **Azure Monitor**, navigate to **Metrics**.
 Select your Azure Cosmos DB account, database, and collection name.
 To re-create the graph, select the `Autoscale Max Throughput` and `Provisioned Throughput` metric.
 These metrics are emitted by the system every 5 minutes and represent the highest value within the 5 minute interval.